andreas-p/bmw-cardata-stuff/README.md

 ### Authentication
 @whi-tw also wrote an excellent documentation about [authentication workflow](https://github.com/whi-tw/bmw-cardata-streaming-poc/blob/main/AUTHENTICATION.md) which is a lot more specific than the official integration guide.

+## Maintenance of this project

+I'm doing this only sporadically, this project should better be owned and fed by some BMW employee.

+Use issues to communicate the problems to the community, but don't expect anything from me.